teko000/ModelStore-Example/README.md

    The project is structured as follows.

    ```
-   |—— Appeon.ModelStoreDemo		Implemented with ModelStore from PowerBuilder.Data
+   |—— ModelStore-Example		Implemented with ModelStore from PowerBuilder.Data
        |—— Appeon.ModelStoreDemo.SqlServer      For working with SQL Server
        |—— Appeon.ModelStoreDemo.Oracle          For working with Oracle
        |—— Appeon.ModelStoreDemo.SQLAnywhere              For working with SQL Anywhere